videosdk-community/ai-app-directory/README.md

 *   While we don't host reviews directly in this GitHub repo, you can often find ratings and user feedback on the individual app pages at [videosdk.live/ai-apps](https://videosdk.live/ai-apps/{urlId}).*
 *   We encourage you to share your experiences by contributing to discussions or suggesting tools!

-## 🤝 How to Contribute

-We welcome contributions!
-If you know of an AI app that should be listed, or if you have suggestions to improve this directory, please:

-1.  **Suggest an App:** Open an issue with the "New App Suggestion" label.
-2.  **Correct Information:** Open an issue or a pull request for any corrections.
-3.  **Improve Structure:** Have ideas for better categorization or new sections?
-Let us know!

-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) guide for more details on how to contribute.

 Our primary goal is to keep this directory comprehensive and up-to-date.
 Your help is greatly appreciated!
-You can also submit apps directly on our main platform: [Submit an AI Tool on VideoSDK](https://videosdk.live/ai-apps/submit).
+You can submin **new app request** at community@videosdk.live .

 ## 📄 License